 |Bertrand competition||The assumption, sometimes assumed to be made by firms in an oligopoly, that other firms hold their prices constant as they themselves change behavior.
 Contrasts with Cournot competition.
 Both are used in models of international oligopoly, but Cournot competition is used more often.|

-1. Bias of technology, either change or difference, refers to a shift towards or away from use of a factor.
-The exact meaning depends on the definition of neutral used to define absence of bias.
+1. Bias of technology, either change or difference, refers to a shift toward or away from use of a factor.
+The exact meaning depends on the definition of "neutral" used to define absence of bias.
 Factor bias matters for the effects of technological progress on trade and welfare.

 2. Bias of a trade regime refers to whether the structure of protection favors importables or exportables, based on comparing their effective rates of protection.
 If these are equal, the trade regime is said to be neutral.

 3. Bias of growth refers to economic growth through factor accumulation and/or technological progress and whether it favors one sector or another.
 Growth is said to be export biased if the export sector expands faster than the rest of the economy, import biased if the import-competing sector does so.

 |Biased growth||See bias.|

 |In the elasticities approach to analyzing effects of exchange rates, the condition for a depreciation to have a positive effect on the trade balance: [ηX ηM (1 + εX + εM) εX εM (1 ηX ηM)] / [(εX + ηX)(εM + ηM)] > 0, where εI (ηI) is the supply (demand) elasticity of I=X,M, exports and imports respectively.
 If supply elasticities are infinite, it reduces to the Marshall-Lerner Condition.
 Due to Bickerdike (1920), Robinson (1947), and Metzler (1948).|